umijs/qiankun/docs/faq/README.md

 2. check you have set the specified configuration with your bundler, see the [doc](/guide/getting-started#2-config-sub-app-bundler)

+3. Check the webpack of the micro app is configured `output.globalObject`, please use default value.

-3. check your `package.json` name field is unique between sub apps.
+4. check your `package.json` name field is unique between sub apps.

-4. Check if the entry js in the sub-app's entry HTML is the last script to load.
+5. Check if the entry js in the sub-app's entry HTML is the last script to load.
 If not, move the order to make it be the last, or manually mark the entry js as `entry` in the HTML, such as:
    ```html {2}
    <script src="/antd.js"></script>
    <script src="/appEntry.js" entry></script>
    <script src="https://www.google.com/analytics.js"></script>
    ```

-5. If the development environment is OK but the production environment is not, check whether the `index.html` and `entry js` of the micro app are returned normally, for example, `404.html` is returned.
+6. If the development environment is OK but the production environment is not, check whether the `index.html` and `entry js` of the micro app are returned normally, for example, `404.html` is returned.

+7. If you're using webpack5, please see [here](https://github.com/umijs/qiankun/issues/1092)
 If it still not works after the steps above, this is usually due to browser compatibility issues.
 Try to **set the webpack `output.library` of the broken sub app the same with your main app registration for your app**, such as:

 Such as here is the main configuration: